rogerio-pereira-dev/Skedil/docs/project/02_mvp.md

 - Dashboard shows current client count and **upgrade button**
   - Upgrade should be hidden if using Advanced Plan
 - All plans should be registrered in database

+# Multitenancy
+This project uses package `spatie/laravel-multitenancy` for multi-tenancy.

+The tenant model is `App/Models/User`